Chromfalke/audio-workbench/README.md

 # Audio Workbench

 A simple CLI interface for a few things I do often with audio files.
-I used to use Audacity/Tenacity but wanted something simpler.
+I used to use Audacity/Tenacity but wanted something less bulky.

 ## Operations